 You Still Ask, “Why Do I Need Church Attendance?”

 I think the answer is keeping in mind that a hospital is for those who are sick and ill, and a church is for sinners.
 Both places are meant to heal.
 One physically and one spiritually.

 A real Christian church can be compared to a real hospital.
 In a hospital, people need healing for whatever they are there for.
 As sinners, we are aware that we have sinned in our lives and need the Great Physician to heal us.

 I like the explanation that a person being in a garage does not make him or her a car.
 Likewise, being in a church does not make a man or woman a Christian.
 Just because a person professes to be a Christian, does not make them a Christian.
 Christians are not sinless– they just sinless because they know the Lord and want to do His will and follow His ways.

-The important thing is to find a Christian church near where you live.
+The important thing is to church attendance it to find someplace near where you live.
 Visit some churches before you commit to one.
 Keep praying about finding a church!
 And, remember that no matter how hard you look, there is not a perfect church.
 (You’ll never find a perfect church because churches are made up of sinners!)
 If you’ve prayed and evaluated each one you visit according to the five Spirit-led principles above, you have a better chance of finding the church for you.

 Elmbrook Church on Facebook

 Pastor Stuart Briscoe has been recognized with transforming Elmbrook from a church of a few hundred people to one of the largest in the country.
 I am very thankful that I was introduced to Elmbrook church and attended there for 23 years!

 If you still have questions about attending church, check out this link: